sbis04/flutter_os_wear/README.md

 # Set Up (Important)

-Matt has already discussed, in his GitHub project of [flutter_wear_plugin](https://github.com/mjohnsullivan/flutter_wear_plugin), how to set up the project for Flutter WearOS apps.
+Matt has already discussed, in his GitHub project of [flutter_wear_plugin](https://github.com/mjohnsullivan/flutter_wear_plugin), how to set up the project for Flutter Wear OS apps.
 But, I faced a lot of difficulty while following the steps.
 So, I recommend that you clone my project or Matt's example project and then work on it, after deleting the UI files which you don't require, because in this way you do not need to set up the whole project which consumes a huge amount of time and you will face a lot of challenges.

 I am again stating the set up process below (not recommended):